RobertAhlin/motocross-in-action/README.md

 Existing Features
 Navigation Bar

 Featured on all pages, the full responsive navigation bar should be centered with equal space between to follow the different sceen widths.
-Thre links to Home, an image libaray and to an about page.
+Three links to Home, an image libaray and to an about page.
 This should look the same on all pages.
 The navigation liks should always be visible to minimize the amount of clicking but also big enough to be able to use with a finger on a cell phone.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the browser's ‘back’ button.